 This is a wonderful member of the peperomia family.
 They have beautiful, glossy, green leaves.
 These plants love bright, indirect light but tolerate low light.
 They prefer well-watered soil but can become susceptible to root rot.
 To keep them growing upright, prune them and propagate the cuttings.
 That’s it!
 Peperomia are a personal favorite of this librarian because they are simple, beautiful, colorful, and hearty.
 Frequently they grow long thin little sprigs that are actually their flowers!

-Also known as Devil’s Ivy this is a gorgeous plant that is easy to care for: they love low light, humidity, and don’t mind being ignored!
+Also known as Devil’s Ivy, this is a gorgeous plant that is easy to care for: they love low light and humidity and don’t mind being ignored!
 Now that is an easy little houseguest.
-These plants grow quickly and vine out, so to control their shape give them a little prune.
-When you prune you can propagate, which gives you more plants!
-If you find yellowing, brown, or withered leaves it just need some watering.
-Grown in draining soil and be sure not to overwater.
-These plants also do not like direct sun and pale leaves mean the plant is getting too much sun.
-For more tips check out Gardenista’s page on these plants.
+These plants grow quickly and vine out, so to control their shape, give them a little prune.
+When you prune, you can propagate, which gives you more plants!
+If you find yellowing, brown, or withered leaves, it just needs some watering.
+Grown in draining soil, and be sure not to overwater.
+These plants also do not like direct sun, and pale leaves mean the plant is getting too much sun.
+For more tips, check out Gardenista’s page on these plants.

 *CAUTION poisonous to pets!

 This beautiful succulent is a great addition to a beginner’s houseplants.
-They are very drought resistant and prefer indirect light, add cacti potting mix to soil to help avoid root rot.
-Their leaves hold water and gives the owner an easy insight to its need for water based on the condition of the leaves.
-These plants are also incredibly easy to propagate, simply cut off some leaves and place them in soil and voila!
-Soon enough you will see little jade buds growing in the pot.
-For more tips check out Gardenista’s page on these plants.
+They are very drought resistant and prefer indirect light; add cacti potting mix to soil to help avoid root rot.
+Their leaves hold water and give the owner an easy insight into its need for water based on the condition of the leaves.
+These plants are also incredibly easy to propagate; simply cut off some leaves and place them in soil, and voila!
+Soon enough, you will see little jade buds growing in the pot.
+For more tips, check out Gardenista’s page on these plants.

 It is always recommended to keep plants out of reach of your pets, just to be safe.
 Curious about the process of propagation?
 Check out Gardenista’s introduction to propagating houseplants.